Kayo20/nft/UPDATES_SUMMARY.md

 - Mock data includes power attributes for all trees
 - Season 0 is set to 10 days throughout the application
 - All monetary transactions now use TF tokens
-- Polygon network is the default and primary network
+- BNB Smart Chain is the default and primary network

 ---